antonior92/advtrain-linreg/README.md

 ## Generating all figures

 You can use **run.sh** to generate all figures in the paper.

+*These allow to reproduce the figures in the paper exactly.
+The jupyter notebooks above might be easier to understand, since they contain simplified code.*
 ```sh
 # Description: Script to run all experiments in the paper